buddhika75/sc/src/main/webapp/resources/photocam/DOCS.md

 	} );
 ```

-To remove the mandatory constraints and instead just specify the resolution you would prefer, you can set simple `width` and `height` properties like this:
+To remove the mandatory constraints and instead just specify the reproduct you would prefer, you can set simple `width` and `height` properties like this:

 ```javascript
 	Webcam.set( 'constraints', {